shiningsilk/udacity-fend-memory-game/README.md

 Matched cards stay flipped and change color.
 Unmatched cards turn over.

-Flipping two cards is one move.
-Stars are lost after every twelve moves.
+Flipping 2 cards is one move.
+Stars decrease after 16, 24, and 32 moves.

 Start a new game at any time by clicking the reset button in the score panel.

-The game ends when all sixteen cards have been matched.
+The game ends when all 16 cards have been matched.
 The number of moves, game time, and number of stars earned will be displayed.

 ## Bugs